habibmhamadi/simple-datatable/README.md

 ### Basic Initialization

- - Give an id attribute to your select element.
+ - Give an id to your table element and add `<th>` elements as well.
 ```html
 <table id="myTable">
     <thead>